kassane/zig-esp-idf-sample/README.md

 ### Key Features:

-- **Zig Language Integration**: Utilize the Zig programming language to write firmware code, offering modern language features such as comptime, meta-programming, and error handling.
+- **Zig Language Integration**: Use the Zig programming language to write firmware code.
+It provides modern language features such as comptime, meta-programming, and error handling.

-- **Zig Toolchain Integration**: Zig toolchain uses `build.zig`, can be used to build Zig libraries and executables, and can be integrated with the ESP-IDF build system.
-Also, replace clang and clang++ with Zig compiler and linker.
+- **Zig Toolchain Integration**: The Zig toolchain can be used to build zig libraries and executables, and can also be integrated with the ESP-IDF build system.
+Also, system compiler and linker can be replaced to `zig cc`/`zig c++`.
   - **Note:** For C++ support, zig toolchain uses `llvm-libc++` ABI by default.

 - **ESP-IDF Compatibility**: Seamlessly integrate Zig with the ESP-IDF framework, allowing developers to leverage the rich set of APIs and functionalities provided by ESP-IDF for IoT development.

-- **Build System Configuration**: Employ CMake to build Zig libraries, enabling easy integration with existing ESP-IDF projects while ensuring efficient dependency management and build configuration.
+- **Build System Configuration**: Using CMake to build Zig libraries allows easy integration with existing ESP-IDF projects while providing efficient dependency management and build configuration.

 - **Cross-Platform Development**: Facilitate development across various ESP32 variants including ESP32-C2, ESP32-C3, ESP32-C5, ESP32-C6, ESP32-H2, ESP32-P4, ESP32-S2, and ESP32-S3, ensuring broad compatibility and versatility.